aopell/SchoologyPlus/themes/README.md

 |Key|`hue`
 |Value Type|`number`|
 |Description|The theme's HSL color hue, used to color the interface by modifying the saturation and lightness values.
 The default Schoology Plus theme uses hue 210, and this value will be used by default if no color definitions are present.
-|Value Restrictions|Hues are integers between 0 and 359, however decimal numbers still work and numbers over 359 are subject to a modus of 360 (i.e. actual hue value will be `providedHueValue % 360`).
+|Value Restrictions|Hues are integers between 0 and 359, however decimal numbers still work and numbers over 359 are subject to a modulus of 360 (i.e. actual hue value will be `providedHueValue % 360`).
 |Special Notes|N/A|
 **Example**
 ```json